-I’m not sure that I’m allowed to be saying the mishap that befell Rei (if your Japanese is boss-status, you can read about it on her blog).
-But let’s just say that there was a solid 1-hour block of time when she was hooked up to an IV getting antibiotics.
+I'm not sure that I'm allowed to be saying the mishap that befell Rei.
+But let's just say that there was a solid 1-hour block of time when she was hooked up to an IV getting antibiotics.

-This was at Bumungrad Hospital, which is super fancy (and expensive T_T), so there was a Starbucks in the first floor lobby.
+This was at Bumungrad Hospital, which is rather fancy hospital, so there was a Starbucks in the first floor lobby.

 Sometimes life gives you choices:

-1) You can be a cry-baby Negative Nancy because (a) the love of your life is in pain, hospitalized and (b) you’re spending your birthday in a Bangkok hospital watching medicine drip into her veins.
+1) You can be a Negative Nathaniel because (a) the love of your life is in pain, hospitalized and (b) you're spending your birthday in a Bangkok hospital watching medicine drip into her veins.

 2) You can take advantage of the chance to have a one-of-a-kind hospital coffee date.

-So I did the sensible thing–I went down to the first floor lobby, bought us delicious coffee and a wide assortment of cakes, sweets, and sugary awesomeness.
+So I did the sensible thing.
+I went down to the first floor lobby, bought us delicious coffee and a wide assortment of cakes, sweets, and sugary goodness.

-I then smuggled these goods into Rei’s hospital room, and we the most awesome time ever.
+I then smuggled these goods into Rei's hospital room, and we had a lovely time.

-I was looking at her–sitting there eating her chocolate cake, sipping on her soy latte; her pale, papery, sky blue hospital gown; that smile–and I told her 大好きだよ (dai suki da yo), and it meant “I love you” as much as the English phrase could ever mean “I love you.”
+I was looking at her — sitting there eating her chocolate cake, sipping on her soy latte; her pale, papery, sky blue hospital gown — and I told her 大好きだよ (dai suki da yo), and it meant "I love you" as much as the English phrase could ever mean "I love you."